Advanced Scuba Courses 2025

 Prerequisite: Open Water Diver Certification

 The AOW course is your next step after certification as an open water diver.
-This course consists of one (1) evening academic session and six (6) open water training dives.
+This course consists of completing the PADI AOW e-learning course, one brief in-person academic session and six (6) open water training dives.
 Your first dive will be an introduction dive, basically a “fun” dive to get use to diving with any new equipment and the local environment.
-Two core dives are necessary: Deep and Navigation, along with three elective dives chosen from the following: U/W Photography, Search & Recovery, Wreck, Multilevel/Computer, Boat, Drift, or U/W Naturalist.
+Two core dives are necessary: Deep and Navigation, along with three elective dives chosen from the following: U/W Photography, Search & Recovery, Wreck, Boat, Drift, or U/W Naturalist.

-Students can sign up for the advanced course at the dive shop, and pick up the academic materials and videos.
-Students complete all the reading and watch all the videos at home on their own pace before the classroom session.
+Students can sign up for the advanced course at the dive shop, or over the phone.
+Students must complete the PADI AOW e-learning course before the classroom session.
 Then attend one of the scheduled evening classroom sessions at the dive shop listed below.

 Students will need a minimum of 3 days of 2 tank diving charters (total of 6 dives) to complete the advanced open water course.
 All training dives will take place on our dive boat – no shore diving!

-Our charters run 3 days a week- Friday thru Sunday.
+Our charters run 3 days a week- Friday, Saturday & Sunday.
 You choose the different dates you’d like to dive.
 Check the dive calendar to see what dives are coming up.
 Although there is no minimum dive requirements to enter the program, you will find the course most beneficial if you have 15 – 20 or more dives completed before the course.

-Rates: $600.00 + Massachusetts sales tax on student materials.
-This includes all the student materials for the course, 3 days of 2 tank boat diving, all specialty gear for different style dives (lights, computers, slates, timers, buoys, wreck reels, etc.).
+Rates: $725.00 + Massachusetts sales tax on student materials.
+This includes the PADI AOW e-learning course, PADI student materials for the course, 3 days of 2 tank boat diving, and all specialty gear for different style dives (lights, computers, slates, timers, buoys, wreck reels, etc.).
 Rental gear, if needed, will be discounted 40% from normal rates while taking the course.

 The Rescue Diver Course